-in the directory containing the input file.
-This will upgrade myfile.ly in-place and preserve the original file by renaming it myfile.ly~.
+The convert-ly command uses the \version number in the input file to detect older versions.
+In most cases it is sufficient just to run convert-ly -e myfile.ly in the directory containing the input file; this upgrades myfile.ly in-place and preserves the original file by renaming it to myfile.ly~.
 The \version number in the upgraded input file, along with any required syntax updates, is also changed.

-When run, the convert-ly command will output the version numbers of which conversions have been made to.
+When run, the convert-ly command outputs the version numbers of which conversions have been made to.
 If no version numbers are listed in the output for the file, it is already up to date and using the latest LilyPond syntax.

-Note: For each new version of LilyPond, a new convert-ly command is created, however not every version of LilyPond will need syntax changes for its input files from the version before.
-This means that the convert-ly command will only convert input files up to the latest syntax change it has and this, in turn, may mean that the \version number left in the upgraded input file is sometimes earlier than the version of convert-ly command itself.
+Note: For each new version of LilyPond, a new convert-ly command is created.
+However, not every version of LilyPond needs syntax changes for its input files from the version before.
+This means that the convert-ly command only converts input files up to the latest syntax change it has and this, in turn, may mean that the \version number left in the upgraded input file is sometimes lower than the version of the convert-ly command itself.

-To convert all input files in a single directory use;
+To convert all input files in a single directory, use

-convert-ly -e .ly
+convert-ly -e \.ly